martinlecs/certified-kubernetes-administrator-course/docs/02-Core-Concepts/13-ReplicaSets.md

        matchLabels:
         type: front-end
  ```
 #### ReplicaSet requires a selector definition when compare to Replication Controller.
+This is because ReplicaSets can control Pods that were created before the ReplicaSet was created and needs a way to find these Pods.

   - To Create the replicaset
     ```